mattermost/mattermost-developer-documentation/site/content/blog/2020-05-20-hands-on-iouring-go.md

 }
 ```

-And that's basically it !
+And that's basically it!
 An example of how to use the library would be like:

 ```go
 err := frodo.ReadFile("shire.html", func(buf []byte) {